-Update November 2018: Please note that in New List View Dashboard is referred to as Analytics and is available from the 'View' menu within the reading list.
+Update November 2018: Please note that the Dashboard is now referred to as Analytics and is available from the 'View' menu within the reading list.

 Sometimes when you are looking at your statistics you may notice that there is a discrepancy between the Dashboard figures and what Google Analytics is telling you.
-We would expect to see a fairly consistent 10-15% difference between the page-view counts in Dashboard and Google Analytics.
+We would expect to see a fairly consistent 10-15% difference between the page-view counts in the reading list Analytics Dashboard and Google Analytics.

 Our Dashboard data comes directly from our server access logs.
 Every time anything hits/communicates with our servers it produces a log line in the access log file - this file then gets whittled down to exclude anything which does not look like a genuine human request for a page.
 All the logs we are getting - after applying the exclusions - now looks like genuine human hits.

 The Google Analytics data is collected by us adding a js widget onto the pages which will fire off an event to Google from the user’s browser every time a page is loaded.
 There are many places where this stat could fail: